prasannax1/starships/README.md

 ### Deployment

-The *Raven* is used by the *Aviary* like any other ship would use runabouts - stand alone missions, long missions, missions spanning multiple sites, etc. The *Aviary* maintains 16 *Raven* vessels, 2 in each science sections.
+The *Raven* is used by the *Exodus* like any other ship would use runabouts - stand alone missions, long missions, missions spanning multiple sites, etc. The *Exodus* maintains 16 *Raven* vessels, 2 in each science sections.

 ## Vulture Class